 What about other nutrients?

-Much of the hype within the general population around collagen supplementation is for its role in the ‘beauty’ connective tissues such as in your nails, skin and hair.
-Many of the positive studies in this area were found to have substantial conflicts of interest and the outcomes were self-reported – sooo….not exactly top science!
-Additionally, most beauty collagen supplements contain small amounts of collagen so are unlikely to be effective to any great degree, so you’re far better off taking a collagen sports supplement for a higher dose of collagen.
-However, despite this – there is a small amount of genuine positive evidence to support supplementation for the improvement of these tissues, but the findings have been insufficiently consistent to ascertain effective dosage-response levels.
+Much of the hype around collagen supplementation is for its role in improving nails, skin and hair.
+Many of the positive studies in this area were found to have substantial conflicts of interest and the outcomes were self-reported .
+This is not exactly top science!
+Additionally, most beauty collagen supplements contain small amounts of collagen.
+You are unlikely to benefit from the dose of collagen these supplements provide, so you’re far better off taking a sports supplement.
+Despite this, there is a small amount of genuine positive evidence to support supplementation for the improvement of these tissues.
+However, findings have been insufficiently consistent to ascertain effective dosage-response levels.
 So while you are recovering from your injury you might also strengthen your hair and nails!

 References: Shaw et al. (2017) Vitamin C–enriched gelatin supplementation before intermittent activity augments collagen synthesis.
 Am J Clin Nutr.

 Rachel Eagleton (MHumNut) is a university qualified Clinical Nutritionist based in Sydney, Australia.
 She is also the busy working mum of two teenagers, so is practical and realistic with her advice.
 Rachel offers private consultations to improve your sporting performance, or your general health and well-being.
 You can find her at racheleagleton.com.au and on Facebook and Instagram for more healthy tips.

 Latest posts by Sally Mitchell (see all)